Home » DIY & Crafts » Printable cleaning schedule

 Cleaning calendar

-Daily cleaning schedule
+Daily cleaning checklist

 The daily schedule includes basic tasks you need to keep your home tidy and organized.
 You will not need to spend hours cleaning your house.
 These weekly tasks will not make your home sparkling clean but will help it look less like a huge, unmanageable mess.